jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### SEND_CHAT_MESSAGE
 Sends a chat message, either a private one if a `to` key is present with a valid participantId and to everybody otherwise.
-Expects a `message` key with a string value.
+Expect a `message` key with a string value.

 ## ProGuard rules

-When using the SDK on a project some proguard rules have to be added in order to avoid necessary code being stripped.
+When using the SDK on a project some proguard rules have to be added to avoid necessary code being stripped.
 Add the following to your project's rules file: https://github.com/jitsi/jitsi-meet/blob/master/android/app/proguard-rules.pro

 ## Picture-in-Picture